Giménez homers, Guardians roll past White Sox in 8-2 romp - WHIZ News

 The third-place White Sox stormed into the All-Star break by winning three of four at division-leading Minnesota.
 But with Giolito (6-6) struggling, they never really had a chance in this one.

-The right-hander lasted just three innings, allowing six runs and nine hits.
+The right-hander lasted just three innings, allowing six runs and nine hits, including a few soft ones.
 His ERA jumped from 4.69 to 5.12.

+“It’s a tough way to start the game,” manager Tony La Russa said.
+“You initiate less than good contact and you don’t get an out for it.
+That’s what I saw.
+That’s four runs, and two more.
+It wasn’t his day.”

 José Abreu hit an RBI double during a two-run third and extended his on-base streak to 24 games.